erf-model/ERF/Docs/sphinx_doc/theory/WindFarmModels.rst

     dF = 2 \rho (\mathbf{U}_\infty \cdot \mathbf{n})^2 a (1 - a) dA \\

-where :math:`dA` is the area of the actuator disk in the mesh cell.
+where :math:`dA` is the area of the actuator disk in the mesh cell (see Fig. :numref:`fig:ActuatorDisk_Schematic`).
 In the context of the simplified actuator disk model, the source term is imposed only on a single cell, and hence the volume over which the force :math:`dF` is acting is the volume of the cell — :math:`dV \equiv \Delta x \Delta y \Delta z`.
 Hence, the source terms in the horizontal velocity equations are the acceleration (or deceleration) due to the thrust force :math:`dF` and is given by

 .. math::